earthspecies/NatureLM-audio/README.md

 ```python
 uv run beans --cfg-path configs/inference.yml --data-path "/some/local/path/to/data" --output-path "beans_zero_eval.jsonl"
 ```
 This will run evaluation on the BEANS-Zero dataset, using the model specified in the config file.
-The results will be saved in `beans_zero_eval.jsonl`.
+The predictions will be saved in `beans_zero_eval.jsonl` and the evaluation metrics will be saved in `beans_zero_eval_metrics.jsonl`.
-Run `python beans/beans_zero_inference.py --help` for a description of the arguments.
+Run `python beans_zero_inference.py --help` for a description of the arguments.

 ## Running the inference web app